 My hearing test is different.
 It tests whether someone recognizes vowels or overtones in a sound.
 In the second part, it trains you to shift the threshold between vowel and overtone perception in favor of overtones.

-Listen to the first sound sample in a relaxed manner.
+Relax and listen to the first sound sample.
 I sing a series of meaningless syllables on a single note.
-If you recognize a familiar melody from classical music, then congratulations, you have a keen sense of overtones and are one of the 5% of people who have this perception spontaneously.
+If you recognize a familiar classical melody, then congratulations, you have a keen sense of overtones and are one of the 5% of people who have this spontaneous perception.

 If you can’t hear the melody, don’t worry.
 At the end of the listening test, you will hear the overtones.

 In the next sound samples, I remove more and more sound information from the voice that the brain interprets as part of speech.
 Next, I sing the syllables by changing only the second vowel formant.
-I keep the first formant unchanged in a low position.
-The syllables then contain only Ü sounds (German umlaut ü – keep your tongue like ee, round your lips like oo), and the melody becomes clearer for some people.
+I keep the first one unchanged in a low position.
+The syllables then contain only Ü sounds, and the melody becomes clearer for some people.

-At this point, I will reveal the melody: it is “Ode to joy” from Ludwig van Beethoven’s 9th Symphony.
-In the next audio example, I whistle it without tone.
+At this point, I want to reveal the melody: it is “O joy, beautiful spark of the gods” from Ludwig van Beethoven’s 9th Symphony.
+In the next audio example, I whistle it without sound.
 This will help your brain learn what to listen for.
 Then listen to audio example 2 again.

-Does it get any better?
+Does that help?
 If not, listen to the next example.

 In audio example 4, I leave out the consonants.
-Now the Broca’s area, the brain region responsible for speech recognition, has nothing left to do and hands over listening attention to other regions.
+Now the Broca’s area, the region of the brain responsible for speech recognition, has nothing to do and transfers auditory attention to other regions.

-Now about 60-80% are there.
-If you can’t hear the melody here, you’ll probably be classified as a fundamental tone listener in the Heidelberg hearing test.
+Now about 60-80% are participating.
+If you can’t hear the melody here, you will probably also be classified as a fundamental tone listener in the Heidelberg hearing test.
 This has nothing to do with musicality.
-You’re in the company of some of the best flutists, drummers, and pianists.
+You are in the company of some of the best flutists, drummers, and pianists.

-In the next example, I completely defamiliarize the sound.
-Using a special tongue placement, I lower the third formant by two octaves until it has the same frequency as the second formant.
-This creates a double resonance that is not a part of the English language (or it even is in the pronuciation of the “r”).
+In the next example, I completely alter the sound.
+Using a special tongue position, I lower the third formant by two octaves until it has the same frequency as the second.
+This creates a double resonance that does not occur in the German language.

-This technique is called overtone singing.
-The ear now lacks information from the familiar sound of the voice, and individual partial tones become so loud due to double resonance that the brain separates the sounds and informs your consciousness that there are two separate tones.
+The technique is called overtone singing.
+The ear now lacks information from the familiar sound of the voice, and individual partial tones become so loud due to double resonance that the brain separates the sounds and informs the consciousness that there are two tones.

 You will probably now hear a flute-like melody and the voice.
 Overtone singing is an acoustic illusion.
 In reality, you are hearing more than 70 partial tones.
-Physical reality and perception rarely coincide in hearing.
+Physical reality and perception rarely coincide.

-In the last audio example, I go all the way back to the beginning.
+In the last sound example, I go all the way back to the beginning.
 Try to keep your focus on the melody the entire time.
-Listen to audio example 6 several times; it trains your ability to hear overtones and makes you more confident in your perception of sound details.
+Listen to sound example 6 several times; it trains your ability to hear overtones and makes you more confident in your perception of sound details.

 We may request cookies to be set on your device.
 We use cookies to let us know when you visit our websites, how you interact with us, to enrich your user experience, and to customize your relationship with our website.